sapegin/washingcode-book/manuscript/120_Linting.md

 Other plugins mentioned in the book:

-- [Better mutation](https://github.com/sloops77/eslint-plugin-better-mutation): disallows any mutations, except for local variables in functions.
+- [Better mutation](https://github.com/sloops77/eslint-plugin-better-mutation): disallows any mutation, except for local variables in functions.
 - [Functional](https://github.com/eslint-functional/eslint-plugin-functional): disables mutation and promotes functional programming.

 ## Conclusion